ddemidov/amgcl/README.md

 Solution
 --------

-After the hierarchy is constructed, it may be repeatedly used to solve the linear system for different right-hand sides:
+Once the hierarchy is constructed, it may be repeatedly used to solve the linear system for different right-hand sides:

 ```C++